atick-faisal/label-studio/docs/source/tutorials/yolo.md

 | [Video Temporal Classification](https://github.com/HumanSignal/label-studio-ml-backend/blob/master/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md) | `<TimelineLabels>`                   | ✅                    | Native              | Native              |

-* **LS Control Tag**: Label Studio [control tag](https://labelstud.io/tags/) from the labeling configuration.
+* **LS Control Tag**: Annotation Hub [control tag](https://labelstud.io/tags/) from the labeling configuration.
-* **LS Import Supported**: Indicates whether Label Studio supports Import from YOLO format to Label Studio (using the LS converter).
+* **LS Import Supported**: Indicates whether Annotation Hub supports Import from YOLO format to Annotation Hub (using the LS converter).
-* **LS Export Supported**: Indicates whether Label Studio supports Export from Label Studio to YOLO format (the **Export** button on the Data Manager and using the LS converter).
+* **LS Export Supported**: Indicates whether Annotation Hub supports Export from Annotation Hub to YOLO format (the **Export** button on the Data Manager and using the LS converter).
-* **Native**: Native means that only native Label Studio JSON format is supported.
+* **Native**: Native means that only native Annotation Hub JSON format is supported.

 ## Before you begin

-Before you begin, you need to install the [Label Studio ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).
+Before you begin, you need to install the [Annotation Hub ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).

 This tutorial uses the [YOLO example](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/yolo).

 ## Quick start

 1. Add `LABEL_STUDIO_URL` and `LABEL_STUDIO_API_KEY` to the `docker-compose.yml` file.
-These variables should point to your Label Studio instance and its API key, respectively.
+These variables should point to your Annotation Hub instance and its API key, respectively.
-For more information about finding your Label Studio API key, [see our documentation](https://labelstud.io/guide/user_account#Access-token).
+For more information about finding your Annotation Hub API key, [see our documentation](https://labelstud.io/guide/user_account#Access-token).

 2. Run docker compose